 - Establishing a new community of friends: The beauty of college is that all of your friends are in one place, and you have a lot of free time.
 After graduation, it seems like everyone scatters and all the friends you hold dear are farther away than ever.

-College to Career: Transition from Student to Professional
+2 – Transition from Student to a Professional Mindset

 How do you transition from student to professional?